Cambricon/CNStream/samples/cns_launcher/image_classification/README.md

 - configuration: DataSource->Inferencer->Osd->Encode

-  (Inferencer2 is used instead Inferencer on MLU370. )
+  (Inferencer2 is used instead of Inferencer on MLU370. )

 ## Models